Analysis Actions menu

 • SNVs & Indels: The results of the analysis.
 When clicked from the Dashboard, it takes you to the variant table.

-Sample phenotype(s): Using these fields it is possible to add and modify the clinical description of the sample.
+• Sample phenotype(s): Using these fields it is possible to add and modify the clinical description of the sample.
 You can choose this option if you want to provide phenotypes associated with your case from a drop-down menu or view the already selected ones.
 The phenotypes will be matched to the resulting variants.
+For more information please check the document "Phenotype Matching".

 You will be directed to a screen, as the one shown below: